WOMEN & FINANCE

 WOMEN'S LEADERSHIP

 WOCCU established the Global Women’s Leadership Network (GWLN) to provide women with the opportunity and resources to make a measurable difference in the lives of each other, in the lives of credit union members and in their communities.
-GWLN addresses the credit union industry’s gender gap in leadership while also leveraging resources to strengthen the economic security of women and their families.
-We provide professionals with tangible skills, tools and resources they need to lead, and actionable steps for organizations to follow, delivered through training programs and our communications platform.
+GWLN is a global community of individuals committed to advancing women in credit unions/financial cooperatives through leadership, equity, and empowerment.
+This network brings together changemakers, visionaries, and advocates who believe in the power of women to lead transformative change in their communities and organizations.

-Currently, there are 162 GWLN Sister Societies (local chapters) established in 28 countries.
+Currently, there are 162 GWLN Sister Societies (local chapters) established across six continents.

 In Liberia, 65% of the management staff of program credit unions are women.
 At end of our project in Rwanda, 529,060 credit union members were women, representing 40% of the total membership.
 We also delivered training to 26 female credit union managers in auditing tools, business planning and financial literacy.